Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 3 - Feature-based Statistical Optimization Case Studies

-From the regression analysis of weave pattern and material sequence vector, we can conclude that: \begin{enumerate} \item For fixed weave material sequence, the relationship between weave pattern and overall in-plane modulus can be described using GLCM features.
-The regression analysis shows that energy and homogeneity positively correlate with the overall modulus, while contrast and correlation negatively correlate with the overall modulus.
-Such a conclusion applies to all checkerboard-type models and can be used to optimize the weave pattern. \item For a fixed weave pattern, the relationship between weave material sequence and overall in-plane modulus can be described by the mean of the material sequence vector in the physical space.
-The regression analysis shows that for the two materials considered in this paper, we want to assign material `1' to the vertical yarn and material `0' to the horizontal yarn.
-Such a conclusion is only applicable to the two specific materials considered. \end{enumerate}
+Based on the regression analysis and optimization studies conducted on the weave pattern and material sequence, we conclude that: \begin{enumerate} \item When optimizing the weave pattern with a fixed material sequence, the relationship between the weave pattern and overall in-plane modulus can be effectively described using GLCM features.
+The regression analysis reveals that energy and homogeneity positively correlate with the overall modulus, while contrast and correlation exhibit a negative correlation.
+This conclusion holds for all checkerboard-type models and can be utilized to optimize the weave pattern. \item Compared to the GIDN framework with different random samples, our proposed GLCM-based optimization approach outperforms GIDNs by achieving optimal designs and requiring less time, as it does not rely on random searching. \item When considering a fixed weave pattern, the relationship between the weave material sequence and overall in-plane modulus can be described by examining the mean of the material sequence vector in the physical space.
+It is important to note that this conclusion is specific to patterns in Figure\ref{img:woven_mat_study_pat} and two materials considered in the study. \end{enumerate}

-\section{Discover optimal woven composite architecture at initial design stage}
+\subsection{Discover Optimal Woven Composite Architecture at Initial Design Stage}